Camunda

-Since October 2024, Camunda has released all components of Camunda 8 Self-Managed, including Zeebe, Operate Tasklist, Optimize, and Identity, under Camunda License 1.0.
-This license allows access to the source code of these components and the free use for development and testing purposes, but requires a production license for deployment.
+Camunda is a German software company that develops a platform for process orchestration and business process automation.

-History and developer
+History

-Camunda is developed by Berlin-based Camunda Services GmbH.
-The company was founded in 2008 by Jakob Freund and Bernd Rücker as a consulting firm for business process management (BPM).
+Camunda was founded in Berlin, Germany, in 2008 by Jakob Freund and Bernd Rücker as a business process management (BPM) consulting firm under the name Camunda Services GmbH.
+The company’s name is a portmanteau of capere (Latin for “to understand”) and munda (Latin for “clean”).

 Camunda 7 was an originally commercial workflow management system, which was based on Activiti, a free business process management system.
 Alongside Alfresco, Camunda was one of the biggest contributors of Activiti.
 On 18 March 2013, the further development of Camunda was spun off from the development of Activiti.

 In December 2018, Camunda received €25 million in Series A funding from Highland Europe.
 In March 2021, Camunda raised €82 million in a Series B funding round led by Insight Partners together with Highland Europe.

 In April 2022, Camunda released Camunda Platform 8 (now Camunda 8) as a successor to Camunda Cloud, incorporating the cloud-native workflow and decision engine Zeebe.

 In May 2024, Camunda introduced artificial intelligence features to its process orchestration platform.
 Additionally, the company released Camunda Copilot, which provides process modeling suggestions, generates BPMN diagrams from natural language prompts, creates documentation, and includes a form builder.
 It also provides connectors for integrating AI endpoints (e.g., OpenAI, Azure OpenAI, Hugging Face) into processes.

 In October 2024, SAP integration and the integration of task automation capabilities, including Robotic Process Automation (RPA) and Intelligent Document Processing (IDP), were announced.
 The same year, Camunda achieved revenues of over 100 million euros.

 Camunda was included in Viva Technology's "Top 100 next unicorns" list in 2023 and 2024.

 In April 2025, Camunda integrated agentic orchestration capabilities into the platform, allowing AI agents to dynamically control (sub-)processes.